RaphHaddad/blog/content/post/demystifying-cdn-and-fastly-outage.md

 ## Context (How a Web Page is Loaded)

-Before any explanation of CDN is attempted, an explanation of how a page is loaded on a browser is needed in order to provide context.
+Before any explanation of CDN is attempted, an explanation of how a page is loaded on a browser (like Chrome, Edge, or Safari) is needed in order to provide context.

 When a human goes to a website such as `https://blog.raph.ws` a series of other requests is sent to a collection of computers (called servers).
 These requests